Soren90/cs2-docker/README.md

 ## TODO

 - Fix RCON (Bugged for now.
 You can only use rcon_address outside of the server for now.)
-- Get rid of host networking and automatically fetch the container IP.
-- Make it possible to modify server.cfg.
-For now it gets replaced on startup (Thanks valve)
 - Add sourcemod/metamod when ready
-- Put username/password into secret
 - Improve this document

 ## RCON workaround